blackbone/blackbone.github.io/posts/ecs/4/index.md

 Explained [here](https://www.geeksforgeeks.org/sparse-set/) and [here](https://skypjack.github.io/2019-09-25-ecs-baf-part-5/), so I won't go into much depth.

-In a nutshell - it's a clever mapping with addition, reading, writing, and deletion in O(n) but with certain limitations, namely:
+In a nutshell - it's a clever mapping with addition, reading, writing, and deletion in O(1) but with certain limitations, namely:
 - It can only store values in the range [0 : n), where n is the maximum number of elements.
 - Will be sparse instead of our data array (this is acceptable in principle)